Lotoke/Sudoku_Solver/README.md

   - If the partial state is the goal state, all recursive instances are popped off the call stack and the solved sudoku is returned.

 When the program backtracks, it returns to the parent of the sudoku state it came from and chooses the next number in the current cell's domain.
-If it iterates through all domain values without finding a suitable suitable value for that cell, the program backtracks further.
+If it iterates through all domain values without finding a suitable value for that cell, the program backtracks further.

 ## Evaluation & Improvements:

 The agent is able to solve all provided sudokus correctly within a 'reasonable' amount of time.
 On the hardware the code was tested with, medium sudokus often solved in less than 0.01 seconds.
 Hard sudokus that had valid solutions could be solved in less than 4 seconds however it took over 8 seconds to determine if a hard sudoku was invalid.
-As previously mentioned, reducing the number of times backtracking is required could significantly improve the time complexity.
-Ordering the cells by length of their domains significantly reduced the solve time for hard sudokus, however the values picked from the domains to fill cells is largely trial and error.
+As previously mentioned, reducing the number of times backtracking is required could significantly improve the completion time.
+Ordering the cells by length of their domains significantly reduced the solve time for hard sudokus, however the process in which values are picked from the domains to fill cells is largely trial and error.
-As described by Kevin Coulombe (Coulombe, 2010), it is sometimes possible to deduce which value must go in in a specific cell by looking at the other empty cells in the same quadrant, column and row.
-For example, if one of the domain values of an empty cell is 4, and the domains of all other cells in the same quadrant do not contain a 4, then the correct value for this cell must be 4.
+As described by Kevin Coulombe (Coulombe, 2010), it is sometimes possible to deduce which value must go in a specific cell by looking at the other empty cells in the same quadrant, column and row.
+For example, if one of the domain values of an empty cell is 4, and the domains of all other cells in the same quadrant do not contain a 4, the correct value for this cell must be 4.
 Further improvements may be possible by investigating strategies humans use to complete sudokus.

 ## References: